 Other Northern venues in recent years have included Ushaw College, County Durham, Norham Parish church, Northumberland and St Brandon’s Parish Church, Brancepeth, where we enjoyed candlelit festive celebrations in a joint concert with Durham Cathedral Young Singers.
 We gave a joint concert with The Rushley Singers in Lancaster Cathedral and are planning a return visit joint concert with them in Durham Cathedral in 2019.

-Our ticket pricing has moved away from adult concessions, in order to promote attendance by young people, with free entry for those in fulltime education.
+We offer ticket price concessions for over 65s, students and unwaged, and we promote attendance by young people, with free entry for those under 18.
 However, we also offer a discounted season ticket, whilst additional benefits are also available through our ‘Friends of Cappella’ scheme – see Support the choir.

 Cappella – the music